Stuart Urban

 Stuart Urban (born 1958) is a British film and television director.

 Early life and education

-Urban was educated at Rokeby Preparatory School, Kingston upon Thames and King's College School, Wimbledon.
+Stuart Urban, whose younger brother is the journalist Mark Urban, was educated at Rokeby Preparatory School, Kingston upon Thames and King's College School, Wimbledon.
+He later attended Balliol College, Oxford, graduating with a first class degree in Modern History.

 At the age of 13, he became the youngest director to have a film shown at the Cannes Film Festival.
 The 30-minute film, a short feature called The Virus of War, was later shown on television in various countries.

-Urban later attended Balliol College, Oxford, graduating with a first class degree in Modern History.

-His younger brother is the journalist Mark Urban.